98mxr/GMFSS_Fortuna/README.md

 ---

 * I have optimized the training process and this time it will definitely not be always erratic like union.
-* We offer several models for inference or as pre-training models for fineturn.
+* We offer several models for inference or as pre-training models for finetune.

 ## Installation